contact@mongoliainc.com

 Economic Vulnerability

-Mongolia’s economy depends heavily on the export of commodities, making it vulnerable to fluctuations in the global market.
+Mongolia’s economy depends heavily on the mineral exports, making it vulnerable to fluctuations in the global commodity market.
 Especially, after the discovery of major deposits in the early 2000s, the country has been becoming more and more reliant on its commodity sector.
-Today, mining accounts for nearly one-quarter of GDP, up from one-tenth in 2000.
+Today, mining accounts for 30% of GDP, up from one-tenth in 2000.

 Mining industry share of GDP in percentage